Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating with the @azure/msal-browser Public Client

-While `@azure/identity` provides some browser support, for users that need the complete set of features offered by `@azure/msal-browser`, it is possible to implement a `TokenCredential` on top of MSAL's public API for the browsers.
+While `@azure/identity` provides some browser support, for users that need the complete feature set offered by `@azure/msal-browser`, it's possible to implement a `TokenCredential` on top of MSAL's public API for the browsers.

 You'll need to install the [@azure/msal-browser][msal_browser_npm] and the the [@azure/core-auth][core_auth] package for this sample.

-> For more information about MSAL for browsers, please refer to [the README of the `@azure/msal-browser` package][msal_browser_readme].
+> For more information about MSAL for browsers, see [the README of the `@azure/msal-browser` package][msal_browser_readme].

-For this example, we will define a `BrowserCredential` class that has a `getToken` method (which will use the Silent Authentication flow, retrieving the account from memory, as we want to prevent unnecessary redirections), and also a `prepare()` method that will try either to check if the account has previously authenticated, or to parse the redirection URI values if present, also a `hasAuthenticated` method which can be used to know if the authentication has taken place, and finally a `loginRedirect` method, which if called will trigger the authentication via redirection.
+For this example, you'll define a `BrowserCredential` class with the following methods:

+- `getToken` &mdash; Will use the Silent Authentication flow, retrieving the account from memory to prevent unnecessary redirections.
+- `prepare` &mdash; Will try either to check if the account has previously authenticated or to parse the redirection URI values if present.
+- `hasAuthenticated` &mdash; Can be used to determine if the authentication has taken place.
+- `loginRedirect` &mdash; If called, this method triggers the authentication via redirection.

 ```ts
 import { TokenCredential, AccessToken } from "@azure/core-auth";